Disposal and re-use guide

 November 2022 update: These should go in your red lid general waste bin until further notice.
 The recycling program at Woolworths and Coles supermarkets for recycling through REDcycle is currently suspended until at least mid 2023.

 Soft plastic items include bread bags, pasta and confectionary bags, plastic bags, biscuit packets, old green shopping bags, fruit and veggie plastic bags.

 Kids can accumulate and outgrow toys at a very fast rate! instead of letting them clutter your home or throwing them in the bin, take them to your nearest Big W store to be recycled.
 Help reduce landfill by using this alternative to disposal.
 Check their website for what is acceptable and a store location near you.

 Did you know that X-rays contain silver that can be recovered for recycling?
-Drop off your old X-rays to one of our problem waste events for recycling.
+Drop off your old X-rays to one of our Recycle It Saturday events for recycling.